ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 <img src = readme_images/AddWorkspace.png width="800">
 </p>

 Type a name for the Workspace in the 'Workspace Name' cell and next click through the available Compute Environments in the Workspace Environment drop down button.
-Next, ensure that Domino-Workspace-Environment is selected.
+Next, ensure that Domino-PowerGeneration-Workshop-Environment is selected.

 Select JupyterLab as the Workspace IDE.